The Sunday Service of the Methodists

-In England, Wesley's liturgical book was not replaced in the Wesleyan Methodist Church until 1882 and even then, though not widely used, continued in print for a while.
+In England, Wesley's liturgical book was not replaced in the Wesleyan Methodist Church until 1882; and even then, though not widely used, it continued in print for a while.
 The Sunday Service has immensely influenced later Methodist liturgical texts.
 The Order for Morning Prayer for the Methodist Episcopal Church, for example, was adapted from The Sunday Service.
 Later, the 1965 Book of Worship for Church and Home reprinted the original Morning Prayer office used in The Sunday Service.
-Many of the liturgical rites, such as that of the Lord's Supper, in "The Ritual" of The Discipline of The Allegheny Wesleyan Methodist Connection have preserved various prayers published in The Sunday Service.
+Many of the liturgical rites, such as that of the Lord's Supper, in "The Ritual" of The Discipline of The Allegheny Wesleyan Methodist Connection, have preserved various prayers published in The Sunday Service.